Zesco United’s Ian Otieno wants 'to become one of top keepers in Africa' | Goal.com

 “The fans should continue to support us.
 It is understandable they are not very happy with the results because Zesco is a big team.
 I can rest assure them that we are still on course to return the title," he added

-Apart from Otieno, Zesco have also three other Kenyan players in their ranks – defender David Ouma and strikers Jesse Were and John Makwatta.
+Apart from Otieno, Zesco have also three other Kenyan players in their ranks – defender David Odhiambo and strikers Jesse Were and John Makwatta.